Updated on June 14, 2023

 Whether You Are Pursuing a Contested or Uncontested Divorce

-An uncontested divorce means that you agree on all divorce issues while a contested divorce means that one or more divorce terms is unresolved.
+An uncontested divorce means that you agree on all divorce issues, while a contested divorce means that one or more divorce terms are unresolved.
 If you are pursuing a contested divorce, it will take longer to resolve all of the disputed divorce terms, either through mediation or in court, before you can receive your final decree of divorce.

 The Number of Disputed Issues

 Each disputed issue will take time to resolve.
 The more disputed issues involved in your divorce, the longer your divorce will take.
 It is recommended to work closely with a Florence divorce lawyer that can help you quickly work through the disputed issues in your divorce.

 If your divorce involves children, you will need to negotiate terms that address both legal and physical custody—both of which can be either joint or sole.
 Legal custody relates to which parent will be making important decisions on behalf of the children, including:

 Decisions about mental and physical health care